UniMath/agda-unimath/src/foundation/law-of-excluded-middle.lagda.md

 ## Properties

-### Given LEM, we obtain a map from the type of propositions to the type of all propositions
+### Given LEM, we obtain a map from the type of propositions to the type of decidable propositions

 ```agda
 decidable-prop-Prop :